dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 #### `SYSLOG_HOST`

-This environment variable is the host name of logstash container used in wildfly configuration.
+Specifies host name to which Wildfly Gelf Logger This environment variable is the host name of logstash container used in wildfly configuration.
 Default value is `logstash`.

+#### `GELF_EXTRACT_STACK_TRACE`

+Indicates if the Wildfly Gelf Logger sends the Stack-Trace to the StackTrace field (true/false) .
+Default value is `true`.

+#### `GELF_FILTER_STACK_TRACE`

+Indicates if the Wildfly Gelf Logger performs Stack-Trace filtering (true/false) .
+Default value is `true`.

 #### `GELF_FACILITY`